-They are more accurate than units of volume (i.e. cups, tablespoons & teaspoons) because it doesn’t take into account different densities, like how tightly ingredients are packed into a cup or the shape of chopped ingredients, for example.
+That means that they’re more accurate than units of volume (i.e. cups, tablespoons & teaspoons) because it doesn’t take into account different densities, like how tightly ingredients are packed into a cup or the shape of chopped ingredients, for example.
 That’s why professional chefs use mass measurements for consistency in the flavor & look each time a recipe is prepared.
 To measure with grams or ounces, you need a kitchen scale to weigh the food.

-All my recipes are based on grams.
+That’s why all my recipes are based on grams.
 If you prefer to measure in American units of volume (i.e. cups, tablespoons & teaspoons), you’ll find the most important ingredients converted below.
 As mentioned, volume-to-mass conversions are not absolute and each conversion is based on my experience.

 Units of mass are more accurate than units of volume

-When it comes to measuring ingredients by volume, it is better to use them for fluid ounces because they are always the same.
+When it comes to measuring ingredients by volume, it’s better to use them for fluid ounces because they are always the same.
 To begin converting fluid ounces, you should know that the volume of 1 milliliter (mL) of pure water at temperature 4 °C = 1 gram (g).
 Meaning: 1 milliliter = 1 gram.

 1 US cup (c) of water = 240 milliliters (mL) or 240 grams (g).